Bodil Jørgensen

 Bodil Jørgensen (born 3 March 1961) is a Danish film actress born in Vejle.
 She is known for her roles in The Idiots (1998) and Nothing's All Bad (2010).
 Apart from multiple movies, she has also acted in numerous TV series like Badehotellet (2013–2022), Julefeber (2022) and Minkavlerne (2019–2023).
-She continues to act as of 2023.

 She has been married to Morten Søborg since 18 November 2005.
 They have one child.
 She was previously married to Henrik Sartou.

 In 2000, she won the Best Actress award for her role as Bente in Fruen på Hamre in Festróia - Tróia International Film Festival.
-The Idiots, in which she starred was entered into the 1998 Cannes Film Festival.
+The Idiots, in which she starred, was entered into the 1998 Cannes Film Festival.

 Personal life

 Tractor accident

 On 18 June 2014, Jørgensen was severely injured while shooting for the film Far til fires vilde ferie on the island of Mandø.
 She fell off a tractor she was riding in the scene being filmed, and was crushed by it.
 Severe injuries to her ribs, pelvis and internal organs ensued, but she survived the accident.